Types of Financial Aid Programs

 You can borrow up to the cost of attendance as determined by the college you are attending.

-The current interest rate for PLUS loans is 6.84% which will stand until July 1, 2016.
+The current interest rate for PLUS loans is 7.08% as of November 6th, 2019.
 The rate is fixed for the life of the loan.

-Perkins loans are low-interest loans made by the Federal Government for undergraduate students with exceptional financial need.
+Perkins loans were low-interest loans made by the Federal Government for undergraduate students with exceptional financial need.

-Perkins loans are run by the school you attend and your payments are made to the lender (the school).
+Perkins loans were run by the school you attend and your payments are made to the lender (the school).

 Federal Pell Grants are awarded only to undergraduate students pursuing a bachelor’s or a professional degree and is offered at over 5,400 institutions.